ycpcs/fys100-fall2015/agenda/day03.md

 <img class="parimg" alt="Get ready" src="img/getready.png">

-Using graph paper, draw a sketch of your image.
+Using the graph paper provided in class, draw a sketch of your image.
 Your sketch should consist of simple geometric shapes, such as rectangles, ellipses, triangles, etc.  In [Lab 1](../labs/lab01.html), which we will work on in class, you will translate your sketch into Processing code.

+If you need to print additional sheets, use this: [graphpaper.pdf](../media/graphpaper.pdf)

 <div class="clear"></div>